Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Quantum equilibria

-Due to symmetry in the shared state, we get same results when varying the measurements of some other party by keeping remaining two parties measurements fixed, therefore, $\max(\langle v_i\rangle)= \frac{1+\eps}{2}~~\forall i\in\{1,2,3\}.$ This proves that the considered strategy is a quantum equilibrium. \end{proof} We remark that a similar approach (modifying the game in \cite{Greenberger90}) has been used independently in \cite{situ2015quantum} to obtain a 3-player quantum game with conflict of interest.
+Finally, due to symmetry in the shared state, we get same results when varying the measurements of some other party by keeping fixed the measurements of the remaining two parties.
+This shows that every player achieves the maximum expected payoff for each type with the suggested measurement, hence the considered strategy is a quantum equilibrium. \end{proof} We remark that a similar approach (modifying the game in \cite{Greenberger90}) has been used independently in \cite{situ2015quantum} to obtain a 3-player quantum game with conflict of interest.